Skip to main content

 If a second remission can be achieved, most doctors will advise some type of stem cell transplant if possible.

 If the leukemia doesn’t go away or keeps coming back, eventually treatment with more chemo is unlikely to be helpful.
-If a stem cell transplant is not an option, a patient may want to consider taking part in a clinical trial of newer treatments.
+If a stem cell transplant is not an option, a clinical trial testing newer treatments might still be an option for some people.

 Palliative treatment